EthanCW167/URLshortener/README.md

 ## URL Shortener

-A simple URL shortener using laravel and tailwindCSS
+A simple URL shortener using laravel and tailwindCSS.

-Issues in VSCode and Github synchronisation resulted in inaccurate Commits
+Includes API route for integration within other projects.